tomsteg/git-commands/git-commands.md

 to checkout file(s) from an other branch to the actual branch

+# git flow

+	git flow init

+to initialize git-flow in an existing git repository

+	git flow feature

+to list all features

+	git flow feature start -F _feature_name_

+to start a new feature (= branch from develop branch) and -F fetch from origin before local operation

+	git flow feature finish -F _feature_name_

+to finish a feature (= merge feature branch into develop branch) and -F fetch from origin before, -k = keep branch

 ## big

 if you want the default branch to be something other than master, you need to do this: